gsanta75/SelectableRowsViewKit/README.md

 - ✅ **Single and Multiple Selection**: Support for both single and multiple selection modes
 - 🔒 **Required Selection**: Option to require at least one element to be selected in single mode
-- 🎨 **Customizable Selection Indicators**: Choose from checkmark, checkbox, or toggle styles
+- 🎨 **Customizable Selection Indicators**: Choose from checkmark, checkbox, toggle, or tap styles
 - 🌈 **Custom Colors**: Per-item color customization for selection indicators
 - 🔧 **Flexible Content**: Use default content or provide custom row layouts
 - 📱 **iOS Native**: Built with SwiftUI best practices and native iOS design patterns
 - ♿️ **Accessibility**: Full accessibility support with proper semantic markup
+- 🎯 **Tap Areas**: Choose between element-only or full-row tap areas

 ## Requirements